ingo/ingo.github.io/_recipes/zhoug_sauce.md

 title: Zhoug Sauce
 ---

-This version is simple and easy without compromising flavor.
 Zhoug, pronounced Zoog, is a spicy, green chili cilantro sauce that hails from Yemen.
 It has become wildly popular in Israel and Middle Eastern cuisine to give dishes a huge burst of flavor.
 This simplified version of Zhoug is made with milder chilies, jalapeños versus hotter bird’s eye or serrano chilies.
-This version can also be made in a food processor to save time.
-It literally takes 5 minutes!

 ### Ingredients